Aapok0/FullStackopen/Part1/README.md

 ## (c) [Component state, event handlers](https://fullstackopen.com/en/part1/component_state_event_handlers)
 The course returns to React and dives deeper into it with stateful components and event handlers by modifying the app code from part a meant for learning.
 ## (d) [A more complex state, debugging React apps](https://fullstackopen.com/en/part1/a_more_complex_state_debugging_react_apps) : 1.6 - 1.14
 This part continues where the last one ended and goes into more complex states and teaches how to debug React apps with best practices.
+Exercises involved using complex states in numerous ways.
 ## Exercises
 - [X] 1.1 - 1.5: [Course information](https://github.com/Aapok0/FullStackOpen/tree/main/Part1/1.1-1.5_courseinfo)
     - [X] 1.1: [Step 1](https://github.com/Aapok0/FullStackOpen/blob/2751d554ecfeac71515c24e1066a9c8b220ac6f6/Part1/1.1-1.5_courseinfo/src/App.js)